Developer3027/rails8-template-basic-blog/readme.md

 ### Admin with Devise

 Use devise to create the admin for the site.
 The template will set up devise and create the admin.
 Admin will include fields like name, handle, and avatar plus others.
-Once the model, controllers are created, modified, and routes modified, ask for admin information from the user.
+Once the model, controllers are created, modified, and routes modified, ask for admin information from the user, in the terminal.
 Use that information to seed the admin and create it.
 Use the avatar copied earlier to seed the active storage association.

-### Modify Application Controller
+### Duel layouts

-Add the layouts checker to controller.
+Layouts checker in application controller.
 If admin is logged in the root will be the dashboard.
-If not the root will be post index.
+Auth checked in routes and admin controller, if not admin the root will be post index.
 The view/layouts folder contains the application.html.erb which is the layout for root of the app.
-Will create another called admin for the root of the app if a admin is logged in.
 The normal application root will have a typical header.
 The admin dashboard will have a sidebar.

-_NOTE_ The admin can perform CRUD actions for the blog.
-The admin will manage the blog from a dashboard they log into.
-Anyone visiting the blog can view published articles.
-With this in mind, there may be a public controller and a admin controller for the same model.

 ### Post Model